 Yes.
 We can't treat the park's water features (public property), but we can create a chemical barrier at your yard's perimeter that kills mosquitoes before they reach your outdoor living areas.
 We also treat any standing water on your own property β gutters, bird baths, low spots β to reduce the local hatch that supplements the park population.

-Deer mice are bicolor (white undersides, brown tops) and typically enter from yard and garden edges rather than through building foundations.
-They're also the primary carrier of Hantavirus in Michigan β a serious public health concern.
-If you've seen droppings or evidence in areas near your garden or garage, call us immediately for proper identification and safe cleanup protocols.
+Mice and rats often enter from yard and garden edges before finding gaps at foundations, garages, and utility penetrations.
+If you've seen droppings or evidence near your garden, garage, or crawl space, call us immediately for proper identification and safe cleanup protocols.

 The Ozga Park neighborhood is one part of our comprehensive Romulus service coverage: